In the Court of the Crimson King: Composition

 The music on In the Court of the Crimson King is considered by critics to be stylistically diverse and rhythmically complex.
 John Cunningham of WhatCulture said the album "threw the bluesy sound of rock at the time out the window.
 In its place, the group displayed a psychedelic hybrid style composed of acid rock, jazz and classical overtones."
 Sean Murphy of PopMatters assessed: "This was not a pose, and it was not reactionary; it still manages to seem somehow ahead of its time as well as—it must be said—out of time.
 Of course, it came out of an era and the minds from which it was conceived, a dark, sensitive, and undeniably psychedelic space."
 He said that musically, the album "speaks from the underground, but is grounded in history and looks forward, not backward".
 According to music historian Jeff Gold, "King Crimson abandoned most of rock's R&B roots to embrace a kind of guitar and Mellotron-based, crypto-classical style that went well beyond what Procol Harum and the Moody Blues had previously attempted."
 The album contains what music critic Jim DeRogatis describes as "symphonic arrangements," with flute and saxophone sections performed by Ian McDonald.
 His Mellotron is said to be the "dominant" instrument on the album, and is described as "fierce and overpowering".
 Robert Fripp's guitar work has been characterized as "strangely [fusing] elegant classical, Hendrix-like rock explosions, and jazz noodling."
 Lake's voice has been described as "plaintive."
 The album's lyrics have been described as "portentous," and explore socially conscious themes like war, societal collapse and alienation.
 They have been characterized as being "filled with dark and doom-laden visions".
 Gold also noted that the lyrics consist of "oblique wordplay".

 "21st Century Schizoid Man" has been called "perhaps the first alternative anthem" by Manish Agarwal of Time Out, and DeRogatis said Fripp "never rocked harder" than he did on the track, likening the stylings to heavy metal.
+The song "I Talk to the Wind" was written for King Crimson predecessor group Giles, Giles and Fripp (the only song on the album for which this was the case), but was retained by King Crimson in order to show the group's soft side.
+According to lyricist Peter Sinfield, the song was influenced by Joni Mitchell; in a 1997 interview, he said it is still his favourite lyric that he ever wrote.
 Agarwal described "Epitaph" as a ballad.
 He described "Moonchild" as a "spooky pastoral love song".
 The song contains what is described as an "improvised ambient-jazz interlude."
 The album's title track is said to invoke a "medieval" atmosphere, and contains what has been characterized as "folky arabesques, bombastic drum rolls, and baroque flute."
 The track was written by keyboardist/woodwinds player Ian McDonald and Sinfield for their earlier group The Creation, and started as a country and western song before its final progressive rock configuration.
-The song "I Talk to the Wind" was written for King Crimson predecessor group Giles, Giles and Fripp (the only song on the album for which this was the case), but was retained by King Crimson in order to show the group's soft side.
-According to lyricist Peter Sinfield, the song was influenced by Joni Mitchell; in a 1997 interview, he said it is still his favourite lyric that he ever wrote.